 The fire regulations require you to check that there are appropriate display labels that manufactures are legally required to supply.
 The only items that may not have them are mattresses, bed bases, pillows, cushions and covers.
 You need to check the labels before you buy furniture and furnishings.

 An inventory is so important as it provides an independent record of what you put in the property.
-So, if a fire were to break out because of something a tenant had added that wasn’t safe from a fire perspective you can prove it wasn’t your fault.
-Please don’t hesitate to speak to us about having an inventory carried out for your property.
+If a fire were to break out through a tenant’s responsibility you would have evidence of this.
+This is an important document to cover yourself.
+If you require information, please do not hesitate to speak to us about having an inventory.

 The Regulatory Reform (Fire Safety) Order 2005.

 The fire safety order is essential but not always easy to do.
-It involves making sure communal areas such as landings, stairs and kitchens are kept clear of combustible items.
+In communal areas such as landings, stairs and kitchens ensure they are kept clear of combustible items.
 This is to ensure that people can escape quickly and reduce the risk of anything cluttering the fire escape route.

-It can be hard to enforce regardless of how diligent you are, and tenants always don’t understand or follow the rules.
+It can be hard to enforce regardless of how diligent you are.
+Tenants always don’t understand or follow the rules.
 It is important that you explain the fire safety to them and put something in writing.

 You also need to be aware that claiming “I didn’t know” to an enforcement officer in court isn’t a defence.

 The best way to abide by these regulations is for rental properties to carry out a periodic risk assessment.
 There is no time frame on these, but it is something you should look on the government website such as here to give you an indication.

 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015.

 Contact your local authority.
 There will be a housing officer that will tell you what the local requirements are.